nusanskrititech/website-old/assets/faq-incoming-indian-students.md

 * [ ] **Financial Prep:**
     * [ ] Inform your Indian bank (e.g., HDFC, ICICI) about your international travel to enable your debit/credit cards.
     * [ ] Arrange for US currency.
 Carrying around $500 - $700 in cash is generally a good idea for immediate expenses.
 A Forex card is a great, secure option for larger amounts.
 * [ ] **Connect with the Community:** Join official NU Sanskriti and other incoming student WhatsApp groups.
-This is the best place for real-time updates, finding roommates, and asking questions.
+[Click here to join the WhatsApp community &rarr;](./whatsapp.html) This is the best place for real-time updates, finding roommates, and asking questions.
 * [ ] **Initial Housing Research:** Start looking at Boston neighborhoods online.
 Use the resources in the [Housing Section](#deep-dive-housing-in-boston) of this guide. **Do not sign a lease or pay a deposit without getting it reviewed by NU's Off-Campus Student Services (OCSS)!**

 ---